Year 7 motto - "Learn to be excellent"

 The Year 7 Team are based in the Year 7 area in Wainwright.

 Reporting Absence - Please note: Year Teams are not able to record your child’s absence.
-In order to report your child as absent you must contact Attendance as early as possible using this online form at: Cheney School Student Absence, by emailing at: RHW@cheney.oxon.sch.uk or by calling and leaving a message at: 01865 765726 - Option 1
+If you child is absent from school for any reason, you must contact Attendance as early as possible using the online form at: Cheney School Student Absence, by emailing at: RHW@cheney.oxon.sch.uk or by calling and leaving a message at: 01865 765726 - Option 1

 Year 7 Key dates, 2021-2022